 1. Are Human Subjects Involved?
-Xes No

 1.a If YES to Human Subjects

 Is the Project Exempt from Federal regulations?
 Yes No

-If yes, check appropriate exemption number.
+If yes, check appropriate exemption number. \[ \begin{align} 1 & \sqrt{2} & \sqrt{3} & \sqrt{4} & \sqrt{5} & \sqrt{6} \end{align}

 If no, is the IRB review Pending?
-Xes No

 IRB Approval Date:

 Human Subject Assurance Number:

 2. Are Vertebrate Animals Used?
 Yes No

 2.a.
 If YES to Vertebrate Animals

 Is the IACUC review Pending?
 Yes No

 IACUC Approval Date:

 Animal Welfare Assurance Number

 3. Is proprietary/privileged information included in the application?
+Yes No

 4.a.
 Does this project have an actual or potential impact on the environment?
-Yes Xon
+Yes No

 4.b.
 If yes, please explain:

 4.c.
 If this project has an actual or potential impact on the environment, has an exemption been authorized or an environmental assessment (EA) or environmental impact statement (EIS) been performed?

 4.d.
 If yes, please explain:

 5. Is the research performance site designated, or eligible to be designated, as a historic place?

 5.a.
 If yes, please explain:

 6. Does this project involve activities outside of the United States or partnerships with international collaborators?

 6.a.
 If yes, identify countries:

 6.b.
 Optional Explanation:

-7. Project Summary/Abstract Project Summary1001900042.pdf Add Attachment Delete Attachment View Attachment
+7. Project Summary/Abstract CSmith_ProjectSummary_11_28_101002900 Add Attachment Delete Attachment View Attachment

-8. Project Narrative ProjectNarrative1001900035.pdf Add Attachment Delete Attachment View Attachment
+8. Project Narrative CSmith_ProjectNarrative_11_28_1010029 Add Attachment Delete Attachment View Attachment

-9. Bibliography & References Cited References_Cited1001900036.pdf Add Attachment Delete Attachment View Attachment
+9. Bibliography & References Cited CSmithReferenceCited1002900496.pdf Add Attachment Delete Attachment View Attachment

-10. Facilities & Other Resources Smith_Facilities1001899976.pdf Add Attachment Delete Attachment View Attachment
+10. Facilities & Other Resources Smith_Facilities1002900296.pdf Add Attachment Delete Attachment View Attachment

-11. Equipment Smith_Equip1001899977.pdf Add Attachment Delete Attachment View Attachment
+11. Equipment Smith_Equip1002900297.pdf Add Attachment Delete Attachment View Attachment

-12. Other Attachments Add Attachments Delete Attachments View Attachments X
+12. Other Attachments Add Attachments Delete Attachments View Attachments 🔀